NilavathaniAP/MyProjects/Supply Chain Management/Analyses_Explained.md

 # Comprehensive Supply Chain Strategy for Ampicillin Delivery in Chennai

-## Project Overview

-This project is dedicated to crafting a **cost-effective supply chain strategy** for the distribution of **Ampicillin** to the people of **Chennai**, ensuring that it is accessible to all socioeconomic classes.
-By addressing the intricacies of pharmaceutical distribution throughout, the goal is to optimize costs while maintaining high-quality healthcare standards.

-The data for this project was collected from a local pharmacy, and the manufacturing data reflects this specific pharmacy's operations rather than company-wide data.

 For an in-depth analysis and the development of the mathematical models used, please explore the details of my [project](https://drive.google.com/file/d/1o-VWM3CXqsH7KAjNRYN_PLMT2Md5Pbpi/view?usp=sharing).

 ### Key Analyses Conducted: